aliciagarciasierra/aliciagarciasierra.github.io/_pages/code.md

   .
 Replication materials for the Working Paper [Addressing the Role of Mothers’ Occupation-Specific Skills on Children’s Developmental Process](https://github.com/aliciagarciasierra/MOTHERS_SKILLS).

   .
-Replication materials for the Working Paper [Does an Educational Reform Moderate the Relationship between Genes and Life Chances?
-Evidence from the United Kingdom (with Michael Grätz)](https://github.com/aliciagarciasierra/REFORM_GENES_ELSA).
+Replication materials for the Working Paper [Does an Increase in the Length of Compulsory Schooling Moderate the Relationship between Genes and Socioeconomic Outcomes?
+Evidence from the Education Act of 1944 in England. (with Michael Grätz)](https://github.com/aliciagarciasierra/REFORM_GENES_ELSA).